William Anthony Richardson: Legacy

-Richardson Bay and Richardson Ave. in San Francisco's Marina District are named for William Richardson.
+Richardson Bay, offshore from Sausalito; and Richardson Avenue, in San Francisco's Marina District, are named for William Richardson.
 Richardson Street is one of five consecutive streets in Martinez, California named for the sons-in-law of Don Ygnacio Martinez (whose land grant included the area that became the City of Martinez).

 On June 12, 1937, the Daughters of the California Pioneers dedicated a bronze tablet to the memory of Richardson, as the first settler in Yerba Buena in 1835, at Richardson Avenue and the entrance to the Presidio of San Francisco.
 The tablet was unveiled by the great, great grandson of Richardson, James T. Davis.
-Major Angelo Joseph Rossi, Lewis Francis Byington, and others participated in the ceremonies.